 The need for BOE insurance is clear: If you are temporarily unable to work, your business might have significantly less revenue coming in because of your inability to provide the services your clients and customers need.
 But you’d still be responsible for your overhead expenses: rent or mortgage payments, loan payments, insurance premiums and utility bills — not to mention employee salaries.
 BOE insurance can help cover these basic expenses for up to two years after a disabling event.
 So even though your revenue may decrease, the business can stay afloat while you recover.

-Another cost BOE doesn’t cover is the disabled owner’s salary.
+Another cost BOE insurance doesn’t cover is the disabled owner’s salary.
 For this, you would need to have individual disability income insurance — which you should consider if you do not already have coverage.
 After all, you have your own fixed expenses at home, too.

 Plenty of options — and some benefits, too

-To figure out how much BOE insurance your business needs, you’ll want to take stock of your overhead expenses.
+To figure out how much business overhead expense insurance your business needs, you’ll want to take stock of your overhead expenses.
 You can use a business expense calculator to get started, or work with a financial professional for deeper guidance.
 You’ll also need to determine what share of the expenses are paid for by the revenue you, the owner, bring in.
 This is the proportion of business costs the policy benefit will cover.

 Most insurance companies allow you to customize your BOE insurance policy with a number of different optional riders.2 These might include automatic benefit increases to reflect rising overhead costs over time; partial disability benefits, in case you’re able to return to work, but in a reduced capacity; or benefits to cover the salary of someone brought in temporarily to do your job.